Michael-Sjogren/JavaGameMichaelS/README.md

 Only orthogonal maps are compatible , and one tileset per map file.
 ## **Game Instructions**

-To play the game you can either open the project in an IDE or download JavaGameMichaelS.jar and run it.
+To play the game you can either open the project in an IDE or download Game.jar and run it.

 ##### **SPACE : SHOOT**